grain-lang/grain/stdlib/number.md

 gamma : Number -> Number
 ```

-Computes the gamma function of a value using
+Computes the gamma function of a value using Lanczos approximation.

 Parameters: